elemental/elemental-web/source/doc-dev/build.rst

 ^^^^^^^^^^^
 Though many configuration utilities, like
-`autoconf <http://www.gnu.org/software/autoconf/>`_, are designed such that the user need only invoke ``./configure && make && make install`` from the top-level source directory, CMake targets *out-of-source* builds, which is to say that the build process occurs away from the source code.
+`autoconf <http://www.gnu.org/software/autoconf/>`_, are designed such that the user need only invoke ``./configure && make && sudo make install`` from the top-level source directory, CMake targets *out-of-source* builds, which is to say that the build process occurs away from the source code.
 The out-of-source build approach is ideal for projects that offer several